Key Takeaways

 What You Won't See (in 2026)

-• Surface detail like craters or valleys: Mars is too small and too far
+• Surface craters or valleys: Mars is still too small and too far

-• Moons (Phobos and Deimos): Impossibly faint and close to bright Mars
+• Moons (Phobos and Deimos): Impossibly faint and too close to the bright planet

-• Olympus Mons or Valles Marineris: Too small in 2026
+• Olympus Mons or Valles Marineris: These require opposition-class viewing

 Equipment Guide